MC42/hi-im.kim/writing/pmmm/sous-chef.md

 Mami was still deep in the baking process, attempting to make cookies as a desert en-masse.
 Blob after blob of cookie dough sat chilling in the fridge, unexpectedly full for the first time in many years.

-Her apartment kitchen may have been luxurious by most standards, but despite her ambitions, it was still bursting.
+Her apartment kitchen may have been luxurious by most standards, but her ambitions had it bursting at the seams.

 While washing her hands, Mami couldn't help but smile at the result of her work, sliding the last sheet pan of cookies into the freezer.